cirrusidentity/simplesamlphp-module-ratelimit/README.md

 ### Loop Detection

-Visiting the [looping-login page](https://ratelimit.local.stack-dev.cirrusidentity.com/simplesaml/looping-login.php) will issues a request as an SP to login with a local IdP and print out the attributes.
+Visiting the [looping-login page](https://ratelimit.local.stack-dev.cirrusidentity.com/simplesaml/looping-login.php) will issue a request as an SP to log in with a local IdP and print out the attributes.
 User `member`, password `memberpass`.
 If you add a `loop` query parameter you can mimic a misbehaving SP that continuously sends a user to the IdP to login.
 The IdP is configured (see `saml20-idp-hosted.php`) with loop detection and will display an error page after too many loops.